 Like Naturesave above, Ecclesiastical is part of the Benefact Group, a financial services group that exists to give its profits to charity.

 Launched in 2019, Arma Karma offers an ethical monthly subscription “possession-based insurance” which covers the belongings you care about most.
 Rather than offering blanket contents insurance as many insurance providers do, you can keep costs low by choosing the individual items you wish to insure.
 These will be covered both at home and abroad.

-If you choose Arma Karma for your home insurance it will donate 25 per cent of its cut to the charity of your choice (from a panel of four).
-It will also plant a tree for every new sign-up (to date it has planted 4,104 trees, saving 84.88 tonnes of carbon).
+If you choose Arma Karma for your home insurance, it will donate 25 per cent of its cut to the charity of your choice (from a panel of four).
+It will also plant a tree for every new sign-up (to date it has planted 5.514 trees, saving 96.13 tonnes of carbon).
 Arma Karma also receives top marks in the Good Shopping Guide’s ethical insurer rankings table.

-If you’d like to find out more about the above providers, a Which? membership gives you access to in-depth, expert reviews, ‘Best Buys’ and ‘Don’t Buys’ so you can buy with confidence and make quicker, more informed decisions.
+If you’d like to find out more about the above providers, a Which? membership gives you access to in-depth, expert reviews, ‘Best Buys’ and ‘Don’t Buys.

 Good With Money occasionally uses affiliate links to providers or offers, where relevant.
 This means that if you open an account or buy a service after following the link, Good With Money is paid a small referral fee.
 We choose our affiliates carefully and in line with the overall mission of the site.